GuardKenzie/chafa.py/docs/index.rst

 Index
 =====

+Have you ever wanted to display an image your TUI Python application?
+Well, now you can; with chafa.py!

 `Chafa <https://hpjansson.org/chafa/>`_ is a wonderful command-line utility, created by `Hans Petter Jansson`_, for visualizing images in the terminal.
 In Jansson's own words: